You Need a Study Plan: Why You Should Make Your Own Bar Prep Study Schedule

 When you thought the lectures made sense

 I remember those days.
-All of these are things I didn’t do my second time.
-Here’s what I’d do instead:
+All of those things above are things I stopped doing on my second attempt at preparing for the bar exam.

 Continue reading “Should You “Trust the Process”?
 You’re the Dean of Your Own Bar Exam Studies”